 State the topic first, your research questions if you have some, and/or what you tried to achieve.

 It can be very short but it is still important.

 We never visualize a network for the sake of visualizing a network.
 There is always an underlying motive.
 Interpreting a network is never simple and you and your audience are at risk to get lost in the process.
 Stating where you are headed to helps.

 2. Describe what the visualization translates

 Explain concisely the process that has lead to the visualization.
-It is a chain with many steps which requires clarity.
-Use the proper terms and make visible how each step leads to the next explicit.
+It is a chain with many steps, which requires clarity.
+Use the proper terms and make explicit how each step leads to the next.

 There are two valid strategies to narrate this, depending on the situation: